 6. Being lost.
 It helped me to stop and reflect on my future, rather than just working hard blindly.

 7. Rejections.
 Being told by one of the interviewers to go back and be an accountant was one of the turning points in my career.
 I realized I’m not what employers are looking for.
 And employers aren’t what I’m looking for.
 I have to be my own boss.

-9. The opportunities to help people.
-Regardless if I’m working as a tutor, a writer or a system consultant, I always find it meaningful when I can help others, especially if it involves bringing out human potential.
+9. Opportunities to help people.
+Regardless if I’m working as a tutor, a writer, or a system consultant, I always find it meaningful when I can help others, especially if it involves bringing out human potential.

 11. Having lots of ideas.
 Even though I don’t get to implement all my creative ideas, I’m grateful to receive them.

 14. Receiving income.
 No matter how big or small the amount is.

 15. Being conscious of my spending pattern.
 I tend to save regularly but spend all of it on something expensive.
 After I let go of my desire to acquire things, knowledge, and experiences, I hardly have the urge to spend any more.

 16. Knowing that I don’t need approvals to do anything.
 I realized when I shared my ideas with my brother and mentor, I was actually seeking their approval instead of asking them for opinions.
 Usually, I already had a vision, but I was just too afraid to implement it.

 17. Knowing what subjects to teach.
 Specializing in teaching maths and accounting helps me decide on my assignments easier.

 18. Role models.
 I’m grateful that I don’t have to reinvent the wheel.
 I could see what other people have done and just built on what they had left off.